 - 9. Grandma or Grandpa's knee joint could be used later in this interesting way.

 - 10. Buying new clothes isn't necessary.

 At some point, we'll all need to face the uncomfortable task of burying a family member or friend.
 With so many unknowns, it can be difficult to determine how best to lay your loved one to rest.
 Should you get a "protective casket?"
 How can you plan a heartfelt service on a limited budget?
 What is permitted inside of the casket?
 The list goes on and on.
 Below are 10 little-known facts and cost-saving tips that could save you thousands when you're inevitably asked to plan a funeral.

 1. You can buy a cheaper casket at big-box stores.

 Costco and Sam's Club are known for their bargain bulk buys, but what you probably don't know is that both warehouses sell coffins, too.

 2. You can also rent a casket.

 Sure, rental boxes are eco-friendly.
-But, there’s also the fact that they’re a less costly option when you can’t afford to purchase a casket.
-You can still have a traditional viewing at the service, but the funeral home won’t charge you as much because they can reuse the casket again.
-With its removable interior, the body never touches the inside of the rental casket, and the wooden box can easily be removed after the service for burial and cremation.
+But, there's also the fact that they're a less costly option when you can't afford to purchase a casket.
+You can still have a traditional viewing at the service, but the funeral home won't charge you as much because they can reuse the casket again.
+With its removable interior, the body never touches the inside of the rental casket, and the wooden box can easily be removed after the service for burial or cremation.